What Is a Pedal Kayak?

 How to buy a kayak that suits you?

 There is also the issue of sound.
-For those that are purists and enjoy the sound of nature and water, a pedal kayak can disrupt from that due to the noise caused by the pedal drive system.
+For purists and enjoy the sound of nature and water, a pedal kayak can disrupt from that due to the noise caused by the pedal drive system.
 There is also the issue of clearance.
 A paddle kayak can be placed on even shallow waters, while a pedal kayak needs some space for the propeller system at the bottom.
 This can also get damaged by rocks and other underwater objects if the driver is not careful.